standy/ts-date/README.md

     d.getDate() // 21
 }
 ```
-To make `ValidDate` to be immutable, all methods for changing the `Date` are banned:
+To make `ValidDate` immutable, all methods for `Date` mutation are banned:
 ```typescript
 d.setDate() // Property 'setDate' does not exist on type 'ValidDate'.
 ```